MisterCreeper/MisterCreeper.github.io/about/index.md

 * Currently going to the 12th grade..
 * Oh.
 And obviously.
 The most important of them all.
 The gym.
 * And I also play volleyball.
+* Eminem has always been my favorite artist.
+* Although he seems to be one of the few rappers I still listen too.
+* I drifted more into the rock genre of music.
+And that's me!